atsetilam/astarte/doc/pages/user/029-interface_design_guide.md

 Rule of thumb:

-> Favor extreme atomicity in case you expect your interfaces to change often, be as atomic as reasonably possible in case you want to favor performance and flexibility in querying data.
+> Favor extreme atomicity if you expect your interfaces to change often, be as atomic as reasonably possible if you prioritize performance and flexibility in querying data.